Sachin-bug/MERN_STACK/README.md

 ## Objective

-Mern stack is a technology used to creste a bth static and dynamic websites.
+Mern stack is a technology used to create both static and dynamic websites.

 ## Stack Overflow